Eagle Incentive Program

 Academic Courses and Professors – Students take three college-level academic courses and earn eight hours of academic credit during the summer.
 Courses taken during EIP are not remedial and count toward graduation.
 The professors selected for EIP have a proven track-record of successful teaching and student-centeredness.

-Dates of the Program – The program begins on Thursday, June 20, 2013, with Operation Move In.
-SOAR (orientation) will be on Friday, June 21 and Saturday, June 22.
-The mandatory Conversations with Professors meeting will be held on Sunday, June 23 (more information about this event will be provided at SOAR).
-Classes will begin Monday, June 24 and continue through July 26.
+Dates of the Program – The program begins on Thursday, June 19, 2014, with Operation Move-In.
+SOAR (orientation) will be on Friday, June 20 and Saturday, June 21.
+The mandatory Conversations with Professors meeting will be held on Sunday, June 22 (more information about this event will be provided at SOAR).
+Classes will begin Monday, June 23 and continue through July 25.

-Operation Move In (OMI) – OMI will be held on Thursday, June 20 from 10:00 am until 4:00 pm at the Recreation Activity Center (RAC).
-At OMI, you’ll be able to get your student ID made, pay your account balance, submit your immunization forms, get your summer class schedule, pick up your residence hall keys, and speak with representatives from Financial Aid, Student Accounts, Eagle Dining, Health Services, University Housing, Admissions, and Orientation.
+Operation Move-In (OMI) – OMI will be held on Thursday, June 19 from 10:00 am until 4:00 pm at the Recreation Activity Center (RAC).
+At OMI, you’ll be able to get your student ID made, submit your immunization forms, get your summer class schedule, pick up your residence hall keys, and speak with representatives from Financial Aid, Student Accounts, Eagle Dining, Health Services, University Housing, Admissions, and Orientation.
 After you stop by the RAC, you will be able to head to your residence hall to get moved in.
-Because you will be busy all day on Friday, June 21, with SOAR activities, we highly encourage you to arrive on campus on Thursday for Operation Move In.
+Because you will be busy all day on Friday, June 20, with SOAR activities, we highly encourage you to arrive on campus on Thursday for Operation Move-In.

 Financial Aid and HOPE Scholarship – If you want to be reviewed for summer financial aid, which includes the Georgia HOPE Scholarship, you must complete the appropriate paperwork in a timely manner.
-You should complete the 2012-2013 Free Application for Federal Student Aid (FAFSA), found online at www.fafsa.ed.gov.
-Please note: For Fall 2013 financial aid, you must also complete the 2013-2014 FAFSA.
-Even if you ONLY want to be reviewed for HOPE, you should still complete the FAFSA.
+You should complete the 2013-2014 Free Application for Federal Student Aid (FAFSA), found online at www.fafsa.ed.gov.
+Please note: For Fall 2014 financial aid, you must also complete the 2014-2015 FAFSA.
 More information about financial aid will be forwarded to you once you have reserved your space in the Eagle Incentive Program.
+If you would like to take part in the Nelnet payment plan for summer 2014, please contact the EIP Coordinator, Patricia Beavan, at email@example.com, no later than May 30, 2014.

 Housing – You are strongly encouraged to live on campus while attending the Eagle Incentive Program.
 Living on campus is convenient, plus you will be able to meet other students and take advantage of the many resources and services available to you.
 EIP students will stay in Southern Pines residence hall, which offers suite-style housing with single-occupancy bedrooms with full-sized beds.
-Each suite is also equipped with a full-sized refrigerator, microwave, and washer and dryer.
-Move-in day will be on Thursday, June 20, and check-out is on Friday, July 26.
+Each suite is also equipped with a full-sized refrigerator and microwave.
+Move-in day will be on Thursday, June 19, and check-out is on Friday, July 25.

 Testing Out of EIP – If you retake the SAT or ACT and earn a higher score that meets the minimum requirements for fall admission (1010 SAT or 21 ACT), send the new scores to Georgia Southern University, contact your Admissions Counselor, and ask to have your application reviewed again for fall admission.
 If you are accepted for fall semester, your $75 EIP deposit can be applied to your fall semester tuition.